10 Mexican Garter Snake Species

 Source: iNaturalist user David Cervantes Vlogs – CC BY 4.0

-This garter snake is medium length for its family.
-Females average at 57.0cm, while males average 57.9cm.
+This garter snake is medium in length for the Thamnophis clan.
+Females average at 57.0cm, while males average at 57.9cm.
 The longest female discovered measured 74.5cm, but this was missing a fraction of its tail, and would have been even longer otherwise.
 This species has the classic garter snake tongue: bright red with a black tip.

 9 Short-tail alpine garter snake